How to set up network shares in Windows?

 Using the Windows operating system, computers can easily be added to networks and files can be exchanged and shared via the network.

-mirabyte's FrontFace products use the Windows network system to transfer files from admin PCs (using the Assistant) to player or kiosk computers.
+FrontFace uses the Windows network system to transfer files from admin PCs (using the Assistant) to player or kiosk computers.
 This way info screens and info terminals can very easily be updated remotely.

 For this purpose, a so-called network share is being used.
 A network share in this case is a local folder on a PC which is made accessible for other computers via the network.
 This not only allows the PC to access this local folder by means of the network share, but also to access all other PCs in the same network - given appropriate access permissions.